0xnedarjercon/PythonEventScanner/README.md

 Multi web3 class will spin up processes for each rpc provided and one for itself if configured

-Scanner will create its own Multi web3 instance on creation of one is not passed to be run on the same thread/process
+Scanner will create its own Multi web3 instance on creation if one is not passed to be run on the same thread/process